 1) Enable DAC function: Set the ENx bit in the DAC_CTLR register to 1, to enable the analog power to DAC channel x.
 After a period of start-up time, DAC channel x can be enabled.
 The DAC contains 2 analog output channels.
-When the outputs of the 2 channels are enabled at the same time (EN1 bit 1 and EN2 1), the same waveform will be outputted to the 2 analog channels in the configuration of channel 1; when only output of the channel 1 is enabled, the waveform will be outputted to the analog channel 1 according to the channel 1 configuration, and the channel 2 will not output; when only the output of the channel 2 is enabled, the output waveform will be outputted to the analog channel 2 according to the channel 2 configuration, and channel 1 will not output.
+When the outputs of the 2 channels are enabled at the same time (EN1 bit 1 and EN2 1), the same waveform will be outputted to the 2 analog channels in the configuration of channel 1; when only output of the channel 1 is enabled, the waveform will be outputted to the analog channel 2 according to the channel 2 is enabled, the output waveform will be outputted to the analog channel 2 according to the channel 2 configuration, and channel 1 will not output.